 Helping Terriers Adapt to Winter

-It is important for terriers to adapt to winter for their comfort and safety.
+Terriers need to adapt to winter for their comfort and safety.
 One way to do this is by providing proper clothing.

 Doggy sweaters and coats can give terriers extra warmth in cold weather.
 Sweaters are good for mild colds, while coats offer better protection in harsh conditions.
 Ensure the clothing fits well and doesn’t limit your dog’s movement.